Apple’s and Amazon’s secret to success

 The secret sauce is simply to make their customers’ lives as easy as possible.
 In fact, this is deeply ingrained in both the company cultures.

 Apple focuses strongly on creating what Ricardo Saltz Gulko would call, ‘Simplified Experiences’.
 In fact, one of their company values is literally, ‘We believe in the simple, not the complex’.
 This doesn’t mean they hate complexity.
 It means they’re willing to make the effort to create complex systems that result in simplified experiences.

-One of Amazon’s tenets of customer service (which I will touch upon later in this article) is focused on reducing customer effort.
+Similarly, one of Amazon’s tenets of customer service (which I will touch upon later in this article) is focused on reducing customer effort.
 They value this so much that they put it up all over their offices.